wjakob/nanobind/docs/porting.rst

 The API of nanobind is *extremely* similar to that of `pybind11
 <https://pybind11.readthedocs.io/en/stable/>`_, which makes porting existing
 projects easy.
+Parts of the nanobind documentation are almost verbatim copies pybind11's documentation.

 A number of noteworthy changes are documented below.

 Namespace
 ---------